maxdiluca/virtualrealitylab/content/resources/index.md

     content:
       title: VR Lab Equipment and Resources
       text: |-
-        The lab is equipped with state-of-the-art technology to support cutting-edge research and development in immersive technologies.
-Our comprehensive range of tools and resources enables innovative experiments and applications in virtual, augmented, and mixed reality (VR/AR/MR), human-computer interaction, and cognitive science.
-Our lab is designed to accommodate diverse experimental setups, from small-scale studies to large collaborative projects.

-        The different rooms can be configured to meet the specific needs of researchers and developers.

-        Main lab: Reconfigurable with desks and meeting space.
+        The VR Lab supports research, teaching and collaboration in virtual, augmented and mixed reality (VR/AR/MR), human-computer interaction, perception, movement science and creative technologies.
+The space combines configurable rooms, the dedicated VRLab Office, XR headsets, motion capture, haptics, audio-visual recording, physiological sensing and fabrication equipment.

+        If you would like to use the lab, start by identifying the space or equipment category that matches your project, then contact us to discuss access, training and practical requirements.

+        ## Spaces

+        **Main lab**: A configurable room for meetings, workshops, demos, desk-based development and small-to-medium experiments.
         {{< figure src="panoramic_big.jpg" alt="Lab" width="100%" >}}

-        Motion lab:  Large-scale motion capture, including walking, treadmill, and stationary biking.
+        **Motion lab**: A larger tracking space for walking, treadmill, stationary biking and full-body motion capture.
         {{< figure src="panoramic_actionlab.jpg" alt="Lab" width="100%" >}}

-        Camera lab: Markerless audiovisual capture.
+        **Camera lab**: A recording and markerless capture space for audiovisual experiments, movement analysis and media production.
         {{< figure src="panoramic_cameralab.jpg" alt="Lab" width="100%" >}}

+        **Workshop**: A fabrication and prototyping space with 3D printing facilities for building mounts, experimental apparatus, interaction props and physical models.
+        {{< figure src="workshop_panoramic.jpeg" alt="Workshop" width="100%" >}}

+        **VRLab Office**: A dedicated office space for lab members, visitors and collaborators to plan studies, work between sessions and meet around ongoing projects.

         ## Headsets
+        Best for immersive experiments, prototyping, student training, demonstrations and development across VR, AR and MR.

         Our lab has a variety of headsets to meet diverse research and development needs.
-Headsets are available for research projects, student training, collaborative activities, and teaching.
+Headsets are available for research projects, student training, collaborative activities and teaching.
         - **Apple Vision Pro**: Mixed reality headset with high-resolution displays, stereo pass-through, eye and hand tracking.
         - **Magic Leap**: Magic Leap 1 & 2 are advanced AR devices (see-through) designed for spatial computing and collaborative AR applications.
         - **Microsoft HoloLens 2**: Standalone or wireless tethered AR headset (see-through) for holographic experiences.